 Day 21: ancient Anuradhapura

-Anuradhapura temple tour ⇒ so many Buddhas and temples in Anuradhapura… We checked out 8 sites, including the famous Jaya Sri Maha Bodhi tree and beautiful white Ruwanwelisaya stupa.
-However, this colorful statue in the lesser known Isurumuni Viharaya temple was my favorite!
+There are so many Buddha statues and temples in Anuradhapura… We checked out 8 sites, including the famous Jaya Sri Maha Bodhi tree and beautiful white Ruwanwelisaya stupa.
+However, this colorful statue in the lesser-known Isurumuni Viharaya temple was my favorite!

 We stayed at Hanoi Palace for 1 night but I wouldn’t recommend this place.